-Inertia in consumption is a well-established fact both at the aggregate and at the individual goods level.
-Whether inertia results from habits or costs, however, remains an open question.
-We use an experimental approach to distinguish between the two.
-In an experiment that replicates the consumption/savings problem we find that our subjects exhibit inertia even when their objective is time-separable and there are no external switching costs.
-We argue that consumers condition on past actions as a way of economizing on cognitive resources.
+This paper offers experimental evidence for the microfoundations of the inertia observed in the aggregate consumption time series data.
+We design an experiment that is analogous to a consumption/savings problem; our subjects have a time-separable objective and no external switching costs.
+Although they have all of the relevant information they need at all times to make an optimal decision we find that our subjects condition on past choices.
+We show that models of habit formation or rational inattention cannot account for the inertia in our data and argue that consumers condition on past actions as a way of economizing on cognitive resources.
 We develop a model of "rationally inattentive reconsideration" and estimate the costs of inertia in our set-up to be around one percent of consumption.